 Because the grid wires are oriented perpendicular to the spectrum, their effect on the data is relatively insensitive to the location of the spectrum in the cross-dispersion direction.
 Much of the remaining fixed-pattern noise depends strongly on the spectrum location, and will require considerably more effort to characterize and correct.
-The grid-wire flats have been shown to be independent of the y position on the detector, so they can be applied at both lifetime positions.
+The grid-wire flats have been shown to be independent of the y position on the detector, so they can be applied at all lifetime positions.

 In addition to grid-wire shadows, grid-wire "impostors" were discovered in COS FUV data.
 The morphology of the impostors in the extracted spectra is similar overall to that of the grid-wire shadows.
 However, unlike the grid-wire shadows, the impostor features depend strongly on the y position on the detector.
 From the appearance of these features in the dark exposures, it was determined that the impostors are artifacts introduced by the geometric distortion correction.
 However, due to the way that the geometric distortion corrections are integrated into nearly every other aspect of calibration, this reference file cannot be changed quickly.
 Therefore, a 2D correction for the "impostors" has been incorporated into the FLATFIELD reference file until a fix to the geometric distortion correction can be fully investigated and tested.
-As a result calcos now corrects these features through the flat-field correction.
+As a result CalCOS now corrects these features through the flat-field correction.

-Comparison of extracted spectra at difference FP-POS and CENWAVE settings has revealed y-independent illumination variations on each detector segment.
-These variations are corrected in calcos by applying a low-order flat-field correction (L-flat) that has been incorporated into the FLATFIELD reference file.
+y-independent illumination variations on each detector segment.
+These variations are corrected in CalCOS by applying a low-order flat-field correction (L-flat) that has been incorporated into the FLATFIELD reference file.
 The L-flats applicable to the fourth lifetime position are shown in Figure 5.15, and an example of the improvement obtained using the L-flat is shown in Figure 5.16.